oxinabox/oxinabox.github.io/_posts/2020-04-13-Julia-Antipatterns.md

 Astute eyed readers will see what is wrong:
 `GuessingModel()` was incorrectly implemented to only work for `AbstractMatrix`, but it was called with a `Vector`, so it fell back to the generic method for `AbstractModel`.
-But that error message what not informative, and if we hit that deep inside a program we would have no idea what is going on, because it doesn't print the types of all the arguments.
+But that error message was not very informative (and arguably not even correct).
+If we hit that deep inside a program we would have no idea what is going on, because it doesn't print the types of all the arguments.

 ### What to do instead?
 Just don't implement the thing you don't want to implement.